Gift Ideas for People Who Are Blind or Visually Impaired

 Small Useful Gifts

+People with vision problems can face the future with confidence when they have access to the right information.
 The VisionAware™ Getting Started guide provides hope and help to people experiencing vision loss by assisting them in handling challenges caused by visual impairments.